applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 One of the most fundamental problems in bioinformatics is determining how "similar" a pair of biological sequences are.
 There are many applications for this, including inferring the function or source organism of an unknown gene sequence, developing hypotheses about the relatedness of organisms, or grouping sequences from closely related organisms.
 On the surface this seems like a pretty straight-forward problem, not one that would have been at the center of decades of research and the subject of [one of the most cited papers](http://scholar.google.com/citations?view_op=view_citation&hl=en&user=VRccPlQAAAAJ&citation_for_view=VRccPlQAAAAJ:u-x6o8ySG0sC) in modern biology.
 In this chapter we'll explore why determining sequence similarity is harder than it might initially seem, and learn about *pairwise sequence alignment*, the standard approach for determining sequence similarity.

-> Here we are loading the tools we are going to use into our current environment.
+> Here we are importing the functions we are going to use into our current working environment.
 If you return to a section in this chapter later, be sure to run this block of code again.

 ```python
 >>> %pylab inline